Grave of Yuranigh: History

 On the completion of the exploratory journey Yuranigh accompanied Mitchell to Mitchell's Sydney home, but not liking the city, Yuranigh soon left to become a stockman on a northern cattle station.

 On 13 July 1850 Mitchell learnt of the death of Yuranigh at the old Gamboola Station, near Molong.
 According to their custom, Aboriginal people buried Yuranigh there, marking his grave with four carved trees.
 According to early settlers, it was common practice for Aboriginal people to carve the trees around the grave of an Aboriginal of distinction or repute.
 All the carvings were cut to face Yuranigh's grave.
 Of the four trees, only on one, which is now dead, can the carvings be clearly seen.
 The carvings on the other trees must almost have been covered by regrowth.
 The distinguishable carving is an ovate spiral surrounded by a triple extended S-pattern on one side.

 The grave of Yuranigh has been marked with signs of respect by both Aboriginal people and Europeans.
-The grave has around its perimeter four carved trees, a sign by Aborigines that the buried person was worthy of special credit.
+The grave has around its perimeter four carved trees, a sign by Aboriginal's that the buried person was worthy of special credit.
 A fence and a memorial stone in the European tradition was also erected.